zhanrnl/cs229-project/proposal.md

 improve one particular aspect (country of origin)

-2. presuming we trust our software, we can get a numerical sense for how similar or different pop music is. (for example, is K-pop quantitatively more like American pop music than J-pop is?)
+2. presuming we trust our software, we can get a numerical sense for how similar or different pop music is (for example, is K-pop quantitatively more like American pop music than J-pop is?)

 ### Some ideas we have/how we plan to do this